glyphish/gallery/README.md

 ![ScreenShot](Glyphish Gallery/Images.xcassets/AppIcon.appiconset/icon_256x256.png)

 The license is free to do whatever you do as long as you don't violate the Glyphish copyright.

+Check out more god stuff from Bitfield at http://appstore.com/mac/bitfieldab

+Best / Jörgen at Bitfield